Hutch (animal cage): Background

 Most hutches have a frame constructed of wood, including legs to keep the unit off the ground.
 The floor may be wood, wire mesh, or some combination of the two.
-Wire mesh is very bad for rabbits' feet and can cause sore hocks.
+Wire mesh (1" x 1/2") is suitable for rabbits.
 One or more walls of the hutch are also wire mesh to allow for ventilation.
 Some hutches have built-in nest boxes and shingled roofs—these are generally intended to be placed directly outside rather than inside another shelter such as a barn.
 Some hutches have a felt roof.
 In any case it is important that the hutch is draft-free and provides a shelter in case the animal is scared and wants to retreat to a safe haven.
 Not only will this help protect your pet from harsh weather conditions, but also predator attacks.

-The generally accepted minimum hutch size is 10 square feet for a 4 kg medium-sized breed.
+The generally accepted minimum hutch size is 4 square feet for a 4 kg medium-sized breed.
 If the animal is very protective or even aggressive, this is generally a sign that the hutch is too small.